journal-club/wiki-data/news/oped/operation-136-cobrapost-press.md

 <sup>1</sup> [World Press Freedom Index 2017](https://rsf.org/en/ranking/2017)
 <sup>2</sup>[ToI Article: Cobrapost's Sting on Media Groups Based on Doctored Content and Falsification](https://timesofindia.indiatimes.com/india/cobraposts-sting-on-media-groups-based-on-doctored-content-and-falsification/articleshow/64335830.cms)
 <sup>3</sup>[Link to PayTM Statement](https://twitter.com/Paytm/status/1000042122119143424)

+*Article by Siddharth Sampath.
+Published on 27th May, 2018.
+The views and opinions expressed in this article are those of the author and do not reflect the official policy or position of Journal Club or BITS Wiki.*